KansterMonster/SSProject/README.md

 # Current MVP Features/How the code works

-1. Desktop Integration
 Currently, the user can click on the blue button titled "Open Directory" to open.
 The user then navigates to a file directory that they would like to view.
 Due to the limitations of the API, the directory cannot be a directory built-in to the computer, as described above.
 After the user opens a directory, they reload the page.
 Then, the directory's files and subfolders will be displayed in the window.
-Clicking on a file will display the most similar files (by name).
+Clicking on a file will display the most similar files (by name)

 # Future Features/To-dos (in order)